sho-87/rok-talents/CONTRIBUTING.md

 Continuous integration tests are run automatically on pull requests to `develop`.

-Once `develop` is merged to `master`, a GitHub action will trigger to deploy the site and purge the Cloudflare cache.
+Once a commit is made to `master`, a GitHub action will trigger to deploy the site and purge the Cloudflare cache.
 Once a commit is tagged on `master`, a GitHub release will be created automatically.

 ### Environment setup